 On September 10, 2004, Plaintiff Mark Laffitte, on behalf of himself and a putative class of salaried Account Executives and Staffing Managers, filed a complaint in California Superior Court naming the Company and three of its wholly owned subsidiaries as Defendants.
-The complaint alleges that salaried Account Executives and Staffing Managers based in California have been misclassified under California law as exempt employees and seeks an unspecified amount for unpaid overtime pay alleged to be due to them had they been paid as non-exempt hourly employees.
+The complaint alleges that salaried Account Executives and Staffing Managers based in California have been misclassified under California law as exempt employees and seeks an unspecified amount for unpaid overtime pay alleged to be due to them had they been paid as nonexempt hourly employees.
 In addition, the Plaintiff seeks an unspecified amount for statutory penalties for alleged violations of the California Labor Code arising from the alleged misclassification of these employees as exempt employees.
-On September 18, 2006, the Court issued an order certifying a class with respect to claims for alleged unpaid overtime pay but denied certification with respect to claims relating to meal periods and rest time breaks.
-On August 15, 2008, the Court stayed the litigation pending the California Supreme Court's ruling in another case unrelated to the Company titled Harris v.
-Superior Court.
-The ruling in such case may have a material adverse bearing on the Company's position in this litigation.
+On September 18, 2006, the Court issued an order certifying a class with respect to claims for alleged unpaid overtime pay and related statutory penalties but denied certification with respect to claims relating to meal periods and rest time breaks.
+The Court has stayed the litigation until a decision by the California Supreme Court in a case titled Pellegrino, et al. v.
+Robert Half International Inc. As previously disclosed, the Company believes that Pellegrino is not a material pending legal proceeding.
+However, rulings by the California Supreme Court in Pellegrino or in Harris v.
+Superior Court, a case unrelated to the Company, may have a material adverse bearing on the Company's position in this litigation.
 At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the accompanying financial statements.
 The Company believes it has meritorious defenses to the allegations, and the Company intends to continue to vigorously defend against the litigation.